6.01 DESIGNATIONS OF BENEFICIARY(IES) - GENERAL

 Coverage Designation Amount Paid $250,000

 e.
-A designation change or cancellation will take effect only if it is in writing, signed by the insured and received prior to the date of death of the insured by the uniformed service.
+A designation change or cancellation will take effect only if it is in writing (see 1.02k), signed by the insured and received prior to the date of death of the insured by the uniformed service.

 f.
 If such designation change or cancellation is made during a period of extended coverage following separation or release, such change will take effect only if received by the OSGLI prior to the insured's death.

-Members should be encouraged to name a specific beneficiary.
+Members must name a specific beneficiary.
 If a member does not designate a beneficiary, the insurance will automatically be paid in the following order of precedence:

 a.
 The surviving spouse of the member; if none,